 9. When “what if” happens.

-Since writing this article I have been diagnosed with a local recurrence of my original breast cancer.
+Since writing this article I was diagnosed and treated for a local recurrence of my original breast cancer.
 And for good measure, my dog was diagnosed with mast cell cancer by one of her nipples, too.

 I have asked myself many times, daily, “Am I back on the cancer journey”?
 Was re-mission and “no evidence of disease” (NED) an interlude?